soradotwav/quality-quilt-1.19/README.md

 2. Open Minecraft Launcher, click Installations and then click 📂 on the Quilt installation

-3. Go to Releases and download the latest *Quality-Quilt-1.x.x-manual*.zip file
+3. Go to Releases and download the latest *Quality-Quilt-1.x.x-manual*-___.zip file

+	3.1 You are able to choose between two different versions to download, either ***Quality-Quilt-1.x.x-manual-client.zip*** or ***Quality-Quilt-1.x.x-manual-full.zip***.
+The choice of which to pick depends on the usage of the modpack.

+	If you or someone you know is hosting a server for the modpack you can simply download and proceed with the ***-client.zip***. file.

+	If you are simply playing by yourself in a singleplayer world or are unsure, download and proceed with the ***-full.zip*** file.

 4. Open the Zip file, go to *Quality Quilt-1.x.x* and into the *.minecraft* folder

-5. Copy all folders from zip's *.minecraft* folder to your *.minecraft* folder; if asked - replace the files
+5. Copy all contents from zip's *.minecraft* folder to your *.minecraft* folder; if asked - replace the files

 6. Launch the installed Quilt profile